It's win or go home time as playoffs begin

 Jones can beat a team with his arm or his legs, and is a threat to go to the house every time he touches the football.

-The senior quarterback is the second leading passer in Class 5 A, trailing only Pulaski County's Brysen Dugger, with 2,080 yards and 22 touchdowns.
+The senior quarterback is the second leading passer in Class 5 A, trailing only Pulaski County’s Brysen Dugger, with 2,080 yards passing on the season and 22 touchdowns.

-On the ground, Jones has gained 1,697 yards and scored 25 touchdowns.
+On the ground, Jones has gained 1,697 yards and scored 25 touchdowns, meaning that he has accounted for 47 of West Jessamine’s TD’s this year.

 Forget about the 4-6 record.
 Pulaski County head football coach Johnny Hines says West Jessamine is one of the strongest first round opponents his club has faced in many years.